 2.3.1.3.
 ESBSs, Flow Vanes, and VBSs.

+*In 2020, screens will be installed by March 1 in the first three operational units in the priority order (Table MCN-5).

 Removal of ESBSs will begin on the Monday of the third week in December.
 After ESBSs are removed, inspect for juvenile salmonid mortalities and all other incidental fish mortalities.
 Inspect ESBSs within a week after removal, or as soon as practical.
 All mortalities are to be counted, or otherwise estimated, for each ESBS and reported to CENWW-OD-T.